eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with messaging systems such as ActiveMQ
 	- Join a passionate team and work with the latest technologies (Hadoop, K8s, Terraform, AWS, GCP to name a few)
 + skill set:
+	- Backend development experience with a strong interest in work involving data pipelines, distributed systems, performance analysis, and/or large-scale data processing Experience with software engineering practices (e.g. unit testing, code reviews, design documentation)
+	- Able to take on complex problems, learn quickly, and persist towards a good solution
+	- Experience designing fault-tolerant distributed systems
+	- Experience with data pipelines
+	- Experience with Hadoop or other MapReduce-based architectures
+	- Experience with Kafka, Druid or other Streaming Compute based technologies is a plus
+	- Experience with ad tech is a plus
++ tech stack:
+	- Netflix culture resonates with you.
+	- You can communicate effectively with experts of all backgrounds.
+	- You are an expert analyst and can pick up any tool (e.g. Tableau, D3) to get the job done.
+	- You dream in SQL and Python (or other similar languages).
+	- You are comfortable with Big Data technologies like Hadoop, Spark, Hive, Presto etc.
++ Expertise in SQL, programming (e.g. Python, Scala), ETL and data warehousing concepts at scale (TBs of data)
++ Expertise in broad technical skills spanning data access, data storage, data processing, and data visualization.
+Skills include: SQL, logical / semantic data modeling, ETL and data warehousing concepts, programming languages (Python)
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.